KinematicSoup/benchmarks/UnityNetworkTransformBenchmark/readme.md

 This repo contains a Unity project with a benchmark for the comparing bandwidth usage for syncing transform data of our Reactor Multiplayer Engine against some alternative networking solutions for Unity.

+## Purpose

+This Benchmark is intended to compare network transform compression bandwidth between a selected number of frameworks.
+It implements a simulation of orbiting, interacting asteroids to as a means generate structured motion with a significant random element.
+The simulation updates each object's transform differently at different times, but allows for some commonality where groups of objects move similarly relative to each other, similar to how objects in a game would move.
+Interactions between the objects generate additional random motion.

+This benchmark includes copies of frameworks where the framework licensing allows it.
+PurrNet and Fishnet required naming modification to coexist with other frameworks.
+Those modifications are detailed below.

 ### Frameworks
 - Reactor
 - PurrNet